SEI-SEA-1-25/code-challenges/README.md

 # Code Challenges

+From the following codewars challenge links, choose three to complete and turn in as a deliverable!

-Tackle the following Codewars challenges at a range of difficulty levels
+They are at a variety of difficulty levels, the choice is yours!

 Copy your final solutions from the codewars challenge into the respective python files and make a pull request to submit your homework!